GitHub-TC/EmpyrionScripting/README.md

 + {{deconstruct @root entity container}}
    + Deconstruct the entity 'entity' and moves parts to container named as 'container''
    + Note: The core of the structure must be called 'Core-Destruct-ID' (where ID stands for the id of the structure)
+   + With the configuration setting DeconstructBlockSubstitution a replacement (by another block type) / deletion (by 0) of block types can be defined

 ## Elevated scripts (Savegame or Adm structures)
 + {{lockdevice @root structure device | x y z}}